My favorite soft-baked cookies with triple the chocolate chips!

 1) Underbake the cookies at precisely 8-9 minutes, do NOT exceed 10 minutes.

 2) Add cornstarch.
-I’ve explained the science behind adding cornstarch to your cookie dough before.
+I’ve explained the science behind adding cornstarch to your cookie dough before and I swear by its use in my chewy chocolate chip cookies.
 You will be amazed at the result.
 Often used as a thickening agent, cornstarch gives your gravy, pie fillings, soups, and glazes a more bodied and full texture.
 The same goes for your cookie dough – cornstarch will help your dough remain more compact during the baking process, leaving the cookies soft, thick, and puffy.
+I add a bit in my shortbread cookies, too.

 3) Use more brown sugar than white sugar.
 Cookies made with more brown than white are more moist and remain softer overtime, due to the presence of molasses.
 Brown sugar gives the cookies a more chewy (less crispy) texture as well.
 I prefer dark brown sugar in this recipe.
 Light vs dark brown sugar is mostly interchangeable in dessert recipes.
 But I adore the darker version in this cookie dough recipe because it supplies a unique depth of flavor and a more moist, soft texture.
 I know I sound like a broken record, but I just love dark brown sugar in cookies!